-Clothing is one of those items that you can buy for cheap if you just put in a little research.
-Consignment shops, thrift stores and clearance racks are all great resources for finding used clothes.
+You can get great deals on used clothing if you just put in a little research.
+Consignment shops and thrift stores are great resources for finding used clothes.

-Here are some sites that offer secondhand clothing for sale:
+And here are some websites that offer secondhand clothing for sale:

 Here’s what Team Clark member Dallas says about Poshmark: “When I downloaded the app and browsed through the listings, most of the clothing I saw was in really good condition.
 A lot of the items were from well-known brands or popular stores.
 I also saw posts for shoes and accessories, home decor and essentials, beauty products and more.
 But it’s clear that Poshmark is mostly aimed toward clothes.”

-You may also want to check out ShopGoodwill.com, which is an eBay-like site for Goodwills across America.
+You may also want to check out ShopGoodwill.com, which is an eBay-like site for Goodwill stores across America.

 If you’re a music collector, you know those old CDs can be purchased for pennies on the dollar.